 All human communities have, and use, language.
 Across these communities, children acquire their native language within the span of a few years.
 Research in our lab examines how the human mind makes these facts possible.
-We combine a variety of experimental methods to study the nature and growth of language across different communities and learners.
-We are specifically interested in the nature and acquisition of linguistic meaning and the way meaning interacts with context during human learning and communication.
+We combine a variety of experimental methods to study the nature, growth, and use of language across different communities.
+We are specifically interested in the nature, acquisition, and processing of linguistic meaning and the way meaning interacts with context during human learning and communication.
 We also ask how language relates to other cognitive systems in both children and adults.

 If you would like to find out more or get involved, we’d love to hear from you.